-- I. Required.-1.
-Freshman Year.-Cicero's De Senectute and De Amicitia, Pliny's or Cicero's Letters and Livy's story of the Hannibalic war.
+- 1. Freshman Year.-Cicero's De Senectute and De Amicitia, Pliny's or Cicero's Letters and Livy's story of the Hannibalic war.
 Along with the study of these texts there is collateral work upon the life, style, and works of the authors, as well as the social and political customs and problems of their times.
-There is also pursued a careful study of etymology and phonology, while the principles of syntax receive constant attention and elucidation. - 2.
+There is also pursued a careful study of etymology and phonology, while the principles of syntax receive constant attention and elucidation.
+Required of freshman in classical courses; elective in scientific.
+Four hours a week throughout the year. - 2.
 Sophomore Year.-During the first semester the Odes, Satires and Epistles of Horace are read, not so much, however, as a study of language as of literature.
-The subject of Prosody, as suggested by his various metres, is given due consideration.
+The subject of prosody, as suggested by his various metres, is given due consideration.
 The second semester is spent upon the Germania and Agricola of Tacitus, and on selections from Quintilian.
 These works are alike valuable for their contents and literary style, and furnish conspicuous examples of later Latin.
 They are studied both from a literary and a linguistic point of view.
+Open to sophomores, three hours a week throughout the year.